 “And my little toe is outta fuckin’ joint.”
 Curly dropped the shielded microphone cable he had looped over his shoulder and walked up to Richard.

 Curly looked skeletal.
 His teeth were yellow and the stink of cigarettes was thick around him.
 His eyes stood out large and green above his sunken cheeks that were covered with sparse, black stubble.

 Jake tried to intercede.
 “Man, you’re dripping,” he said, referring to Curly’s sweat.

 “Fuck,” Curly said, side-stepping him so he could walk up to Richard.

 Curly’s gaze traced Richard’s scar.
-When he moved in even closer, Richard was sure Curly was somehow able to examine every millimeter of scar tissue and skin discoloration hidden under Richard’s beard.
+He moved in even closer and Richard was sure Curly was examining every millimeter of scar tissue and skin discoloration under Richard’s beard.

 “Hairy son of a bitch aren’t ja?”
 Curly said.
 His yellow, crooked teeth glistened.